California’s DUI laws can be complex and confusing. In this section, our attorneys break down the rules and explain the process.

 Under certain circumstances, you can have a DUI completely removed – or expunged – from your criminal record with the help of an attorney.
 You will be eligible to expunge a DUI if you meet all of the following conditions:

 If based on these conditions, you qualify for an expungement, you’re set to petition the court.
 A successful expungement means that a DUI charge or conviction will no longer be de seen by employers and other parties through background checks or other methods, and you won’t be obligated to disclose it.

-If you need representation, assistance with the expungement process, or have more questions about your DUI case, we invite you to contact the Shouse Law Group today.
-Talk to us online or give us a call at 866-589-3450.
+If you need representation, assistance with the expungement process, or have more questions about your DUI case, we invite you to contact the Shouse Law Group.
+Also see our related article on Can I get a job with a misdemeanor?